-Russian Cuisine formed in northern climes, where the main requirements of food were that it be high in calories, easy to digest and simple to prepare.
+Russian Cuisine formed in northern climes, where the main requirements of food were that it be high in calories, easy to digest, and simple to prepare.
+Find out more!

 It is interesting to know that Russian cuisine has always welcomed foreign recipes.

-Want to know more about it?
-If so, click on one of the topic below to fast track to that section.
+Want to know more about Russian Cuisine?
+If you would like to learn more please keep reading below.
+To get started just click on the links below to fast track to that section.
+Happy reading!

 That was also the time when still famous dishes such as Beef Stroganoff and Chicken Kiev were introduced.

 Soviet times brought colorful variety to food as 15 different republics shared recipes, which again enriched the Russian cuisine and introduced many more spices and ingredients.

 In time, Russian cuisine became more sophisticated and delicate.
 The variety of recipes is growing every day and today eating in Russia is an exciting and joyful experience everyone should try.

 At the beginning the basic dishes on the tables of ancient Russians were bread, farinaceous products and grain-based meals.
 Women used to bake bliny (pancakes), rye pies, and to boil flour-based fool.
 Not a single family celebration could do without delicious pastry foodstuffs.
 They baked kurnik (today a Russian chicken pie) for the wedding, bliny, and pirogi (pies) for the annual folk holiday Maslenitsa.

 Pies were stuffed with fish, meat, poultry, mushrooms, berries, cheese, vegetables, fruits, and even kasha.
 All guests were usually greeted with round caraway (loaf of bread) and salt.
 Caravay was set in the center of the table at every feast.